co2meal/-bnpy-dev/README.md

 **bnpy** is Bayesian nonparametric unsupervised machine learning for python.

-Contact:  Mike Hughes.
-Email: mike AT michaelchughes.com

 # About
-This python module provides code for training popular Bayesian nonparametric models on massive datasets. **bnpy** supports the latest online learning algorithms as well as standard offline methods.
+This python module provides code for training popular clustering models on large datasets.
+We focus on Bayesian nonparametric models based on the Dirichlet process, but also provide parametric counterparts as well.

+**bnpy** supports the latest online learning algorithms as well as standard offline methods.

 ### Supported probabilistic models